Harold Osmundson, DTM

 My wife Janet (a Toastmaster and DTM) has been the greatest partner I could ever wish for.
 I couldn't serve and sacrifice to this level without her support.
 Please join me in thanking Janet for her amazing support.

-I’m a lifelong learner and reader.
-When I don’t know something, I’ll dive into books and figure it out.
-Leadership is my favorite topic.
+I'm a lifelong learner and reader.
+Books have been foundational in my life.
+By far, leadership is my favorite topic.
 It deserves a lifetime of study, and history provides us with incredible teachers.
-If you know of great leadership books to read, or if you’d like recommendations, please get in touch with me.
+If you know of great leadership books to read, or if you'd like recommendations, please get in touch with me.